Contemplate our place in the universe to the sounds of some of Australia’s most uniquely diverse musicians, storytellers

-- 6 musicians and 1 optional sound and lighting engineer
+- 6 musicians and 1 optional sound engineer

 No adult content or critical technical requirements.

 Human Symphony presents international quality shows, musical works and community engagement programs.
 Led by acclaimed French vocalist and Artistic Director Pauline Maudy and featuring Creative Producer Greta Kelly, the company works with award-winning performers from Australia and Europe and has been mesmerising national and international audiences with powerful and inspired shows.

 Unique musicality and storytelling, coupled with theatrical experience and a knack for engaging community members across generations makes for a truly valuable and entertaining experience.

 The team has presented three shows through ArTour: MZAZA: Children of the Road (2016/2017) MZAZA: The Birth and Death of Stars (2019/2020) Take Me to Paris (2021/2022)